MartinHoldrege/rSFSTEP2/StepWat_R_Wrapper_Parallel/ReadMe.txt

 Note: The method to run a shell script, is present as a comment in the respective script.

-Note: Make sure all the scripts are executable (i.e. given executable permissions) prior to following the steps below.
+Note: Make sure all the scripts are executable (i.e. given executable permissions) prior to following the steps below: chmod +x nameoffile

 1. Copy the input database to the StepWat_R_Wrapper_Parallel folder.
 2. Add site ids, you wish to run the wrapper on, to the siteid variable (third line from top) in the generate_stepwat_sites.sh script.
 Site ids 1-10 are already present, as examples.